tsdh/clj-rpe/README.md

                 :baz {:x :bazx, :y :bazy, :z :bazz}}
             :x {:y {:x {:y {:x {:y "Got me!"}}}}}})

-The main function of clj-rpe is `rpe-reachables`.
+The main function of clj-rpe is `rpe`.
 It gets a start object (or a collection of start objects) and a regular path description and returns the ordered set of reachable objects.
 In case of a map (or record), the most simple path description is just a key that's looked up in the map.